TheSoftwareDesignLab/ANTARES/docs/antares-python.md

 ---
 order: 3
-icon: fas fa-terminal
+icon: fas fa-robot
-title: antares-cli
+title: Antares Python Client
 description: >-
-  A command-line interface for prototyping, commanding, and collecting data from Antares simulations.
+  A high-level Python library for integrating Antares simulations into real-time AI, control, and monitoring systems.
 ---

 ## 🧠 What is the Antares Python Client?